Rock Radio Heaven (C)

 Died: February 24, 1987, Virginia

-Stations: Armed Forces Radio, Istanbul, WYSL Buffalo, N.Y., WMEX Boston, WROC Rochester, N.Y., WJET Erie, Pa., WRKI Providence, R.I., WBSM New Bedford, Mass., WCIB Cape Cod
+Stations: Armed Forces Radio, Istanbul, WYSL Buffalo, New York, WMEX Boston, WROC Rochester, New York., WJET Erie, Pennsylvania, WRKI Providence, Rhode Island, WBSM New Bedford, Massachusetts, WCIB Cape Cod, Massachusetts

-Notes: Inspired Harry Chapin's hit 'WOLD'.
+Notes: Inspired Harry Chapin's hit "WOLD."
 Received 13 gold records for discovering artists and-or their music.
-Died on a car crash.
+Died in a car crash.

 REGE CORDIC